 It’s too easy to fake screenshots/videos or make claims without substance.
 People even hire actors from websites like Upwork to do video testimonials for their companies.
 The actors make professional videos, and that’s when the lie is exposed.

 Update: The original Fast Cash app site no longer exists.
 But, the Fast Cash App moved to another site.

 How It Works

-As soon as you’re on-board (have joined their e-mail list), they start sending you spam.
-The first message’s sole goal is to send some bait your way so you click on it and land on the salespage.
+They start sending you spam as soon as you’re on board (have joined their email list).
+The first message’s sole goal is to send some bait your way, so you click on it and land on the sales page.

-The page has every characteristic of a get rich quick scheme and it's full of deceiving content.
-If people unfamiliar of all these scams visit it, we can bet they will fall for it.
-The only person who makes money here is the person who created this scheme, other people only lose.
+The page has every characteristic of a get-rich-quick scheme, full of deceiving content.
+If people unfamiliar with all these scams visit it, we can bet they will fall for it.
+The only person who makes money here is the person who created this scheme; other people only lose.

-- Once you’ve entered your name/e-mail address, Fast Cash App may send you spam emails regularly with the goal of making a quick buck.
+- Once you’ve entered your name/e-mail address, Fast Cash App may send you spam emails regularly to make a quick buck.

 - You will be encouraged to buy the product for $37 via the Clickbank secure checkout order page.

 Don’t look for a 60-day free trial on this product because it’s not happening!
 You have to follow Clickbank’s rules here.
 Just think of it as a “try now, buy now” kinda deal – get the product, and if you’re not happy within 60 days, you can get your money back.
 And you’ll be encouraged to snag these upsells in your first purchase:

 Are you checking out the expensive upsells and thinking, ‘Does it cost that much?!’
 I hate being the bearer of bad news, but you’re wasting money.
 Do you think you will get long-lost secrets that nobody else knows about?
 Sorry, wrong again – all you get is the basics on affiliate marketing stuff which ain’t even skimming the surface.
 Don’t load money in your pockets any time soon, though – this won’t do the job!